Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Water temp: 70–80 degrees, depending on the pool

-Overview: If you’re headed to the Lake Chelan area for a summer getaway, don’t miss this fun, family-sized water park that takes advantage of the natural topography for its slides (it’s built on the side of a hill).
-Rides and attractions range from the Bug-A-Boo slide and Aqua Zoo for toddlers to intermediate slides and the lazy river ride for older kids to the Thunder Rapids and enclosed pitch black slide for the ultimate thrill-seekers.
+Overview: If you’re headed to the Lake Chelan area for a summer getaway, don’t miss this fun, family-size water park that takes advantage of the natural topography for its slides (it’s built on the side of a hill).
+Rides and attractions range from the Bug-A-Boo slide and Aqua Zoo for toddlers to intermediate slides and the lazy river ride for older kids to the Thunder Rapids and enclosed pitch-black slide for the ultimate thrill-seekers.
 There’s even a 60-person hot tub.
 For tots: There is a zero-depth wading area and Aqua Zoo activity pool by the Lazy River.

 Tips: Tuesdays tend to be a little slower than the rest of the week, and the best times to come are late June or the last week of August.
 Note: Any goggles or sunglasses must have a strap to be worn on slides.

-Birch Bay Waterslides
+Birch Bay Waterslides, Birch Bay

 Water temp: Between 80–84 degrees

-Reservations: Covered and picnic areas are available for reservation online.
+Reservations: Cabanas are available for reservation online.

 Surf ‘n Slide Waterpark, Moses Lake